Dig-A-Hash/bitcoin-node-hub/README.md

 This app runs an API that will make clear text http calls to the bitcoin-cli running on a Bitcoin Node.

 Important: Connecting to Bitcoin Nodes over the internet is very insecure due to making clear-text http API calls to each node.
-Consider modern encryption for connecting to nodes securely over the internet, like:
+Consider modern encryption for connecting to nodes securely, like:

 - Stunnel or nginx as a reverse proxy to wrap RPC in TLS.
-- VPN
 - SSH tunneling for secure local access.
 - Third-party tools like RPC over Tor.
+- VPN

 ## Disclaimer (Beta Testing)